lets-data/letsdata-examples-target-uri-extractor/README.md

 # letsdata-examples-target-uri-extractor
-#Let's Data S3 Single File Reader example that implements the parser for the WARC files to extract the crawled web URIs
+#Let's Data S3 Single File Reader example that implements the parser for the WARC files to extract the crawled web URIs.

 This is an example of the S3 Read Connector for reader type 'Single File Reader'.